LethalCompanyModding/Thunderstore/Thunderstore-Upload-Howto.md

 ## Why do mod managers unpack my mod differently?

-R2ModManager / ThunderstoreMM both unpack mods into their own directory named after its dependency string and flatten the file hierachy.
+R2ModManager / ThunderstoreMM both unpack mods into their own directory named after its dependency string and flatten the file hierarchy.
 This is a security feature and cannot be disabled _but_ there is a list of certain override directories that will change this behavior.
 See the documentation on the [R2ModMan Github repo](https://github.com/ebkr/r2modmanPlus/wiki/Structuring-your-Thunderstore-package) for more information on how to package your files so that they extract how your mod expects them to.

 ## Examples

 ### Packaging for Moresuits

 As an example of how to control the unpacking of your mod, lets examine the library [MoreSuits by 753](https://thunderstore.io/c/lethal-company/p/x753/More_Suits/).
 Moresuits is a library that loads textures from the /moresuits/ folder in every other plugin folder as suits for you and your friends to wear.
-In order to make this directory unpack correctly you simply need to follow the instructions in the r2modman repo and create a `moresuits` folder underneat anotherone named `plugins`.
+In order to make this directory unpack correctly you simply need to follow the instructions in the r2modman repo and create a `moresuits` folder underneath another one named `plugins`.
 R2MM will recognize this folder structure and override the default behavior to preserve it.

 Your folder should look something like this